These articles describe how to manage users with permission to access to your account.

 - Support for the Edge-Control header

-- TLS and HTTP/2 VCL variables
+- TLS and HTTP/2 VCL variables and functions

 - Understanding the different PASS action behaviors